pclifford/borderlands2/README.md

 option.
 This option can be specified more than once to unlock more than one thing.

+#### Ammo

+To unlock all ammo SDU upgrades (ordinarily available in the black market):

+    python bl2_save_edit.py --unlock ammo old.sav new.sav

 #### Challenges

 Some challenges do not actually appear in the challenge list until certain